arthanzel/evaluatex/README.md

 **Evaluatex** can safely resolve math without relying Javascript's native `eval()` function.
 It can also support custom variables and functions, so you can pass in arbitrary values without having to hard-code the math.

-> **Evaluatex** is in development.
-It is in a functional state, but may do weird and unexpected things such as eating your cat.
+> **Evaluatex** is reasonably stable.
+It has been tested for common patterns and use cases, but when provoked it may do weird and unexpected things such as eating your cat.

 Installation
 -----